ryanzec/coding-standards/README.md

 <span style="color: red;">...</span>
 ```

-All property definitions MUST end with a semi-colon.
+All property definitions must end with a semi-colon.

 ```scss
 /* good */